 In January of this year, a number of expensive consumer electronic devices were stolen from an apartment at a Florida apartment complex in Central Florida.
-The items included a Macbook, expensive Beats headphones, a Sony Playstation 4 and a Samsung television.
+The items included a laptop, expensive headphones, and a television.

 In fact, there were electronic thefts in three different units at the complex that resulted in almost $6000 worth of items.
 It’s thought that the apartments left doors to the outside unlocked since there was no forced entry.

 Either that or it was an inside job of some kind.
 A resident left her apartment at around 11:30 at night to visit a friend’s house one night and her electronic items were all missing when she returned in the morning.
 This indicates that the thefts likely occurred sometime in the night or early morning.